Furoshiki, or Japanese wrapping cloth, is a zero waste and affordable alternative to gift wrap. (Photo: Ekoshiki)

 LEARN SIX MORE WAYS TO LOWER YOUR ONLINE SHOPPING ENVIRONMENTAL IMPACT

-• Is there something you have you know a particular person would love?
-That level of personal thought in a gift means a lot!
+Is there something you already have that you know a particular person would love?
+That level of personal thought means a lot.
+Not everyone cares about “new,” and regifting lets you share no just an item, but your values, too.

 Regifting etiquette